monkeywithacupcake/open-rdg-api-mcp/README.md

 ## Goal
 The goal of this project is to make a usable proof of concept for getting Tableau dashboard data into a local mcp server.

-Can make your local LLM get quick USDA Rural Development data with natural language rather than reling on the clicking in the Tableau dashboard.
+Can make your local LLM get quick USDA Rural Development data with natural language rather than relying on the clicking in the Tableau dashboard.

 ## Status
 Currently working to incorporate both datasets.

-[x] changed download data
+- [x] changed download data
-[ ] updating process data
+- [ ] updating process data
-[ ] later -> update api/server and mcp/server (if i make enough changes in api/server)
+- [ ] later -> update api/server and mcp/server (if i make enough changes in api/server)

 ## Use